PaddlePaddle/models/PaddleRec/ctr/dnn/README.md

         2>&1 | tee train.log
 ```

-After training pass 2 finished, the training AUC is `0.78325`.

 ### Distributed Train
 Run a 2 pserver 2 trainer distribute training on a single machine.
 In distributed training setting, training data is splited by trainer_id, so that training data